List of Still Game characters: Stevie Reid

 Stevie Reid (better known as "Stevie the Bookie") is another of Winston's nemeses; he often taunts Winston about his betting.
-He is arrogant and is disliked by many people in Craiglang.
-In "Cairds" he is bankrupted by Winston.
-After stealing Winston's winnings and fleeing, he returns in "Drama" posing as his fictional older brother Frankie.
-While everyone else in Craiglang falls for this act, Winston sees through it and confronts him, ultimately forcing Stevie to give him his earnings.
+He is arrogant and is disliked by many people in Craiglang and is considered by Winston to be the worst bookie in Britain.
+In "Cairds" he is bankrupted by Winston winning a £32,500 accumulator.
+After stealing Winston's winnings and fleeing, he returns in "Drama" posing as his fictional older brother "Frankie".
+While everyone else in Craiglang falls for this act, Winston immediately sees through it and confronts him, ultimately forcing Stevie to give him his earnings - although Winston ends up gambling it all away again in Stevie's shop.
 In "Seconds Out," Stevie and Bobby fight each other for a woman named Stacey who works in the Pizza shop.
 Neither of them are successful, as Stacey's father is the boxer Jim Watt, who knocks both men out.
-In early episodes his name was listed on his shop as Stevie Barret.
+In early episodes, his name was listed on his shop as Stevie Barret.